-Revenues, whose three components are presented in the above table, totalled nearly \$15.5 billion in 2021, a decrease of 12% compared to 2020.
-This decrease is mainly due to a decrease in investment income of nearly \$4.5 billion, which is mainly attributable to the change in the fair value of investments stemming from variations in interest rates and stock markets.
+Revenues, whose three components are presented in the above table, totalled nearly \$8.6 billion in 2022, a decrease of 44% compared to 2021.
+This decrease is mainly due to a decrease in investment income of nearly \$6.8 billion, which is mainly attributable to the change in the fair value of investments stemming from variations in interest rates, exchange rates and stock markets.
 Generally speaking, variations in the fair value of investments are largely neutralized by corresponding variations in insurance contract liabilities, making their impact on net income fairly minimal.
-Net premiums increased by almost \$2.0 billion in 2021, or 18% compared to 2020.
-Growth was observed in almost all sectors, mainly from individual savings products such as segregated funds and guaranteed investment certificates.
-Business growth from Individual Wealth Management also contributed to the increase in other revenues.
-The acquisition of IAS Parent Holdings, Inc. in the second quarter of 2020 also contributed to the increase in net premiums and other revenues for US Operations.
+Net premium variation is almost neutral (0.4%) compared to 2021.
+The decline relative to 2022 in the Individual Wealth Management sector stemmed mainly from individual savings products such as segregated funds, reflecting a challenging macroeconomic environment.
+The decrease in net premiums was mitigated by business growth in the Individual Insurance, Group Insurance and US Operations segments.